 - Pineapple: Be sure to use pineapple tidbits in 100% pineapple juice.
 The tidbits are the perfect bite-size for this salad and you need the juice to plump up the raisins and for the dressing.

 - Rice Wine Vinegar: The mild vinegar helps to balance out the sweetness of this salad.
 If you don't have rice wine vinegar, mirin or white wine vinegar would work in its place.

 How to Make Carrot Raisin Salad

-- Place the raisins in small bowl and cover with hot water.
+- Place the raisins in a small bowl and cover them with hot water.

 - While carrots are soaking, peel and shred carrots.

 - Drain the pineapple tidbits, reserving 2 tablespoons of the juice.

 - In a large mixing bowl, whisk together the honey, rice wine vinegar, reserved pineapple juice, and a pinch of salt together.

 - Drain the raisins.